ga-curriculum/intro-to-neural-network-overview-of-ai-architectures-v3.0/microlesson-01/README.md

 1. **Input Layer**:
    - This layer receives the input data.
 Each node corresponds to a feature in the input data.
-   - Example: For a dataset containing customer information such as `Age`, `Income`, and `Purchase History`, the input layer will have three nodes (one for each feature) [11].
+   - Example: For a dataset containing customer information such as Age, Income, and Purchase History, the input layer will have three nodes (one for each feature) [11].

 2. **Hidden Layers** (Optional):
    - These layers process the inputs using weights and biases and apply an activation function to introduce non-linearity.